Whether it’s steak and lobster or linguine and clams, shellfish is a popular choice at market seafood counters and restaurants.

 Shellfish can be divided into two main categories—crustaceans and mollusks—and due to the vast size of this topic, this will be the first of three instalments.

-I will discuss the main aspects of these two divisions without focusing on one particular type of shellfish in too much detail.
-This column and the next instalment will concentrate on the aspects of crustaceans while a third column will focus on mollusks.
+That being said, I will discuss the main aspects of these two divisions without focusing on one particular type of shellfish in too much detail.
+This column, and the next instalment, will concentrate on the aspects of crustaceans while the third column will focus on mollusks.

-Buying shellfish live is almost always preferred but many don't have this option at their marketplace.
-When live is an option, it's usually only crabs and lobsters in the crustacean family that are available.
+Buying shellfish live is almost always preferred, but many don’t have this option at their marketplace.
+When live is an option, it usually is only crabs and lobsters in the crustacean family that are available.

 Due to the labour required of picking the dispersed meat from crabs, they almost always are cooked this way rather than trying to extract raw flesh, which is more difficult.

 Another option for killing lobsters is to hold it down firmly on a cutting board and plunge the tip of a chef’s knife into the head before cooking it.
 This should be done immediately before cooking it to ensure optimal freshness and flavour, as the rule of thumb for raw crab or lobster is to cook it in the live form.